supercat911/State-Manager/README.md

 ```
 > States are updated. a = 3, b = 10

 > a is changed.
-Current value is 3, previous value was null
+Current value is 3, previous value was 0
 a = 3, b = 10

 > b is changed.
-Current value is 10, previous value was null
+Current value is 10, previous value was 0
 a = 3, b = 10

 > States are updated. a = 15, b = 20